XRPLF/xrpl-dev-portal/content/concepts/consensus-network/negative-unl.md

 In cases where validators go offline one or two at a time, the remaining validators can use the Negative UNL to gradually adjust their effective UNLs, so that the network only ever needs 80% of the _online_ validators to achieve a quorum.
 To prevent the network from fragmenting, the quorum has a hard minimum of 60% of _total_ validators.

 The Negative UNL does not help against situations where greater than 20% of trusted validators suddenly go offline all at once.
 In that case, the remaining validators would not be able to reach the consensus necessary to adjust the Negative UNL.

+Negative UNL has no effect on [stand-alone mode](rippled-server-modes.html) since the server does not use consensus in stand-alone mode.

 ## How It Works